jophde/documentation/docs/03_Android/Integration_steps.md

         // project control panel where they can perform actions.
 Once authenticated, users can also press and hold individual peices of
         // text.
 This will open a dialog that allows them to make edits in-context.
 The default is false. config.setManualMode(true);

-        // When set, all users, even those without the Colatris app, will receive string updates once published on the Colatris Dashboard.
-        // If the manual mode is enabled this setting is ignored.
-It defaults to Colatris.Config.ProdServing.NONE. config.setProdServing(Colatris.Config.ProdServing.DAILY);

         // Makes the Colatris SDK print logs.
 Uses the standard Android logging levels.
 Defaults to Colatris.Config.LogLevel.NONE config.setLogLevel(Colatris.Config.LogLevel.DEBUG);